-However, the societal implications of PS solutions are less understood and it is unclear whether PS solutions can cause harm and violate social norms such as fairness.
+However, the societal impact of PS solutions is less understood and it is unclear whether PS solutions can cause harm and violate social norms such as fairness.

-In this paper, we examine the fairness properties of PS solutions $\boldsymbol{\theta}^{\text{PS}}$.
-We consider scenarios where an ML model is used to make decisions about people from multiple demographic groups, and the population data distribution changes based on the ML decisions they are subject to.
-We find that PS solutions can 1) incur severe polarization effects: entire population $\mathcal{D}^{\text{PS}}$ is dominated by certain groups, leaving the rest marginalized and almost diminished in the sample pool; 2) be biased when deployed on $\mathcal{D}^{\text{PS}}$ and people from different groups will experience different losses.
-However, in many applications such as recommendation systems, school admission, and loan applications, it is critical to ensure equal quality of ML predictions and population diversity.
-Thus, we investigate under what conditions and by what algorithms we can simultaneously achieve stability and fairness in SDPP.
+In this paper, we examine the fairness properties of PS solutions.
+We consider scenarios where an ML model is used to make decisions about people from multiple social groups, and the population data distribution changes based on the ML model.
+We find that $\boldsymbol{\theta}^{\text{PS}}$ can 1) incur severe polarization effects: entire population $\mathcal{D}^{\text{PS}}$ is dominated by certain groups, leaving the rest marginalized and almost diminished in the system; 2) be biased when deployed on $\mathcal{D}^{\text{PS}}$ and people from different groups will experience different losses.
+Because in many important domains such as job or loan applications, it is critical to ensure equal quality of ML predictions and population diversity, we investigate under what conditions and by what algorithms we can simultaneously achieve stability and fairness in SDPP.